arielgee/Sage-Like/.misc/tasks.md

 * delete feed with the keyboard delete key?????
 * after delete press tab (or 2 tabs) and press arrow down. why from here? => natural tab order, next in tab index

-* draging & dropping a folder with loading feed in it get "stuck" on loading (the icon)